paradigmshift/paper-factory/DOCS.md

 *function* **whereis** *pred seq* => *index*

-Returns the index of the item searched for.
+Returns the index of the item searched for. `pred` is usually a predicate that tests for certain conditions like sequences starting or ending with a particular character or symbol.
 ***********************
 **str-to-sym**